How much money do you think your household spends on subscriptions each month?

 We didn’t listen to our customers and instead listened to fulfillment companies who told us to offer free checking with knockoff bluetooth headphones and cheap kitchen appliances.

 We need to bring value back to the checking account.

 I’d be willing to bet your bosses have probably told you (at least twice) to push deposit products in the last quarter.

 And conventional thinking (at least in the financial world) is that the easiest way to drive deposits is to attract new checking account clients.
 And that same thinking says the easiest way to get new checking clients is to give the accounts away.
 But as we’ve said before, free offers no value.

 Well, it’s time to change our conventional thinking.
 Because the conventional thinking is wrong.

-What if I told you the clients who value their checking accounts enough to pay for them value their primary banking relationships more clients with free accounts?
+What if I told you the clients who value their checking accounts enough to pay for them value their primary banking relationships more than clients with free accounts?
 In fact community bank clients with fee checking are three times more likely to have other accounts and products with that same bank (according to a 2018 study from StrategyCorps and Cornerstone Advisors).

 The marketplace that once responded to “value pricing” is now more interested in “value added,” but we’re having trouble transitioning from toaster type thinking.